davidmreed/amaxa/docs/install.rst

 Installation
 ************

-Amaxa requires Python 3.7 or 3.8.
+Amaxa supports Python 3.6.1 or greater.

+Prebuilt, single-binary versions of Amaxa (created using ``PyInstaller``) are available in current `releases <https://github.com/davidmreed/amaxa/releases>`_ for Linux, Mac OS X, and Windows 10.

 To install Amaxa using ``pip``, execute